 ELSI is open to current Haverford sophomores, juniors, and seniors.
 Current Freshmen are not eligible.

-A residential 12-day program, ELSI is an intensive and rigorous program, requiring participants to play active roles in discussions and as discussion leaders, and to broadly support their cohort’s activities.
+A residential 12-day experience (Monday, May 15-Friday, May 24), ELSI is an intensive and rigorous program, requiring participants to play active roles in discussions and as discussion leaders, and to broadly support their cohort’s activities.

 All participants are expected to fully participate in every session during the 12-day program.
 The program cannot accommodate delayed start dates or early departures due to other summer plans.